Institutions of society examples. Social institution: concept, types, functions

 It arose as a result of the industrial revolution at the stage of industrial society.

-Initially, the private economy developed independently of the state, but economic cataclysms raised the question of strengthening state regulation of the private sector in the economy.
+Initially, the private economy developed independently of the state, but economic disasters raised the question of strengthening state regulation of the private sector in the economy.

-All these forms are characterized by the “camp collectivity” of their life, the obligatory and compulsory performance of functions, dependence on funding, as a rule, from the state.
+All these forms are characterized by the “camp collectivity” of their life, mandatory and compulsory performance of functions, and dependence on funding, usually from the state.

-The shadow (criminal) economy exists in all countries of the world, although it refers to criminal activity.
+The shadow (criminal) economy exists in all countries of the world, although it belongs to criminal activity.
 This type of economic behavior is deviant, but it is closely related to the private economy.

-In particular, banks are sometimes rated as "elegant robbers".
-Among the traditional forms of mafia economic activity: trafficking in weapons, drugs, live goods, etc.
+Banks in particular are sometimes rated as "elegant robbers."
+Among the traditional forms of mafia economic activity: trade in weapons, drugs, live goods, etc.

-A mixed (additional) economy is the work of a person outside the scope of his professional employment.
+Mixed (additional) economy is a person’s work outside the scope of his professional employment.

-Sociologist E. Giddens calls it "informal", noting the "bifurcation" of labor into professional and "additional", for example, the work of a doctor on personal plot conducted at a non-professional level.
+Sociologist E. Giddens calls it “informal”, noting the “bifurcation” of labor into professional and “additional”, for example, the work of a doctor for personal plot which is conducted at an unprofessional level.

-Additional work sometimes requires a huge investment of time and energy from a person, and the result is low.
+Additional work sometimes requires a person to spend a huge amount of time and energy, but the result is low.

-The economy as a social institution is designed to satisfy primarily the material needs of man.
+The economy as a social institution is designed to satisfy, first of all, the material needs of man.

-Politics as a social institution is a set of certain organizations (authorities and administrations, political parties, social movements) that regulate the political behavior of people in accordance with accepted norms, laws, and rules.
+Politics as a social institution is a set of certain organizations (government and management bodies, political parties, social movements), regulating the political behavior of people in accordance with accepted norms, laws, and rules.

 1) political norms governing relations within and between political institutions, and between political and non-political institutions of society;